Click on the department link to go directly to its listing.

 SOCIAL STUDIES DEPARTMENT

 Alex Cammock teaches World and U.S. History.
 He holds a BA in Education from Ohio University.
 Before joining LHS this year, he taught social studies at Harding Middle School for seven years.
 Mr. Cammock, an LHS alum, is a graduate of the First Ring Leadership Academy and an ARRA grant recipient.
-He is also head coach for the boys' junior varsity basketball team and an assistant coach for the varsity basketball and baseball teams.
+He is also head coach for the boys' varsity basketball team.

-Megan Eadah teaches World History and U.S. History.
+Megan Eadeh teaches World History and U.S. History.
 She holds both a bachelor's and master's degree in History from John Carroll University, where she also earned her educational license.
 She is a member of Facing History and Ourselves and won the Margaret Stern Strom teaching award from the organization in 2010 and a Margaret Stern Strom grant in 2015.
-She leads the Facing History and Ourselves Girls Leadership Group at LHS.
-Ms. Eadah began teaching at Lakewood City Academy in 2007 and joined LHS in 2013.
+She leads the Facing History and Ourselves Girls Leadership Group at LHS, for which she received a Lakewood Rangers Education Foundation Margaret Warner grant for 2016-2018.
+Ms. Eadeh began teaching at Lakewood City Academy in 2007 and joined LHS in 2013.

 Lauren Flynn wrote the curriculum for and teaches American Popular Culture.
 She holds a BA in Education from Cleveland State, where she earned membership into the Golden Key International Honour Society, and an MA in Education specializing in Technology at Walden University.
 She was a Teaching American History Grant participant 2004-2006.
 Ms. Flynn serves as head advisor for the Ski & Snowboard Club.
 She is an LHS grad and began working for Lakewood Schools in 2001.
 She says "the students and staff make me look forward to coming to work each day."
 RETURN TO TOP